-- To protect the entire Flash from a software update by the MCU. - To protect only the Boot Loader Flash section from a software update by the MCU. - To protect only the Application Flash section from a software update by the MCU. - Allow software update in the entire Flash.
+- To protect the entire Flash from a software update by the MCU - To protect only the Boot Loader Flash section from a software update by the MCU - To protect only the Application Flash section from a software update by the MCU - · Allow software update in the entire Flash

-See Table 27-2 and Table 27-3 for further details.
+See Table 28-2 on page 280 and Table 28-3 on page 280 for further details.
 The Boot Lock bits can be set in software and in Serial or Parallel Programming mode, but they can be cleared by a Chip Erase command only.
 The general Write Lock (Lock Bit mode 2) does not control the programming of the Flash memory by SPM instruction.
 Similarly, the general Read/Write Lock (Lock Bit mode 1) does not control reading nor writing by LPM/SPM, if it is attempted.